fraziern/d3aday/_exercises/how_many_minutes.md

 ]
 {% endhighlight %}

-To accomplish the word wrap, I borrowed heavily from Mike Bostock's technique [here.](https://bl.ocks.org/mbostock/7555321)

 ### A Solution

+To accomplish the word wrap, I borrowed heavily from Mike Bostock's technique [here.](https://bl.ocks.org/mbostock/7555321) Since we already have line break delimiters in the data, we can simplify Bostock's code quite a bit.

 My solution is below, but I encourage you to attempt it first without peeking.
 The full code and working example can be found on [codepen](https://codepen.io/fraziern/pen/bGGWwKZ).